Provides for-profit innovative companies with non-repayable funding to support projects that promote business growth and market expansion.

 Please note: Applications must be submitted before any project expenses are incurred.
 You may begin incurring costs once your final application has been submitted to IION; if approved, eligible costs will be reimbursed up to the approved funding amount.

-The SFEP committee will review your application within the first 14 days of the following month
+5. The SFEP committee will review your application the following month.

-Once the review is complete, you will receive an email from IION to inform you of the committees decision
+6. Once the review is complete, you will receive an email from IION to inform you of the committees decision.

 If applicants choose to do so, they can begin incurring costs once IION has the final application submission and the applicant receives an email indicating the application is being sent to the committee.